OlatunjiM1A/Linux-command-mastery-challenge/day-08-privilege-escalation/README.md

 ## Commands covered today
-See commands.md for all 10 commands with syntax and my own explanation of what each one does and when I would reach for it.
+See commands.md for all 10 commands with syntax and my own explanation of what each one does.

 ## What I practiced
 I ran a command that failed due to lack of permission, then instantly